 - After buying a product for the first time, you’ll receive 1 year of free major + minor upgrades from your date of purchase.

-- You can buy a year of upgrades - starting from the purchase date - for any single product for $49.99.
+- After your first year of free upgrades is complete, you can buy another year at any time in the future – for any single product for $49.99.
 If you own multiple products, you can activate a year of account-wide upgrades for $99.99.

 - Only DeNoise, Sharpen, Gigapixel, and Mask will require an upgrade license in 2020.
 Other products remain under the old policy.